Gunmen kill security official south of Yemen's Sanaa

-SANAA, Jan 16 (Reuters) - Gunmen killed the deputy security chief of Dhamar province, south of the Yemeni capital Sanaa, an interior ministry official said, less than a month after an adviser to the minister of defence was shot dead in Sanaa.
+SANAA (Reuters) - Gunmen killed the deputy security chief of Dhamar province, south of the Yemeni capital Sanaa, an interior ministry official said, less than a month after an adviser to the minister of defense was shot dead in Sanaa.

 “Two gunmen riding a motor bike shot Brigadier Abdulwahab al-Mushki and killed him immediately,” the official said.